pubmania/pubmania.github.io/docs/posts/2024-12-23-fully-automated-bluesky-commenting-system--on-mkdocs.md

 @enduml
 ```

-Once the steps of [previous post](./2024-12-10-bluesky-for-comments-on-mkdocs-blog.md) are completed, basically following additional steps will ensure that a new post will trigger creation of a bluesky post which in turn will enable bluesky comments on the post on the site.
+Once the steps of [previous post](./2024-12-10-bluesky-for-comments-on-mkdocs-blog.md) are completed, basically following additional steps will ensure that a new post will trigger creation of a bluesky post which in turn will enable bluesky comments on the post on the site. <!-- more -->

 ## Create environment secrets